 More specifically, the default configuration for NetWorker uses local1.notice for default log messages, and local0.alert for the second tape mount request.
-If this use of syslog conflicts with your current configuration, you may want to modify NetWorker's syslog entries to use another facility (e.g. local2 and local3).
+If this use of syslog conflicts with your current configuration, you can modify NetWorker's syslog entries to use another facility (such as local2 and local3).
 If you do this, you will also need to use nsradmin or networker to modify the directives for "Log default" and "Tape mount request 2" so that they log to the appropriate facility.